By Bill Clutter

 Students at Burleigh Middle School lobby for a ban on coal tar sealants in Maryland Feb.
 2020.

 To pre-order copies of the book go to: www.coaltarandneuroblastoma.com Copyright 2021 Published by Investigating Innocence Media | Springfield, Illinois.
 Cover and book design by Polly Danforth | Morning Star Design

 Louisville Private investigator Bill Clutter started his career in Springfield, Illinois.
 By the time the lawsuit went to trial, seven children from Taylorville were diagnosed with neuroblastoma, four would die.
 A jury returned a verdict in favor of the families against CIPS.
 The Illinois Supreme Court upheld that verdict in 2002.
 After Clutter narrowly lost the senate race, his investigation helped free three innocent men from death row and he went on to start in 2001 what is now the Illinois Innocence Project.
 He was credited, among others, by Chicago Tribune columnist Eric Zorn when Illinois abolished the death penalty in 2011.
 He moved to Louisville in 2013 to continue work on capital cases and started a national organization called Investigating Innocence, which help free three people, David Camm, from Indiana; Curt Lovelace, a former state prosecutor from Illinois, who was team captain of the Fighting Illini football team that won the Citrus Bowl in 1990; and Rodney Lincoln from Missouri, who spent 36 years in prison.

-HOW TO GET A COPY OF THE BOOK: The paperback edition will be released in time for Christmas 2020.
-Before the book is released to the public, the author will send a digital version of the book to those who make a tax-deductible donation of $25 or more to help Investigating Innocence free more people from prison.
+HOW TO GET A COPY OF THE BOOK: The author will send a free digital version of the book to those who make a tax-deductible donation of $25 or more to help Investigating Innocence free more people from prison.
 Go to www.InvestigatingInnocence.org